MyHimalayas

 Equipment List

 When spending some weeks in the mountains far away from shops, you have to bring everything yourself.
+(Note: if you go teahouse trekking, you can pack somewhat more lightly).
 The key is to leave out non-essentials, and not to forget the important stuff.
 I have always packed blindly according to this list, and never missed a thing.
-And porters have never complained that my bag is too heavy.
+And porters have never complained that my bag is too heavy either ;)

-Bear in mind that somebody will have to carry all that (and it won't be you), so do not bring 3 pairs of hiking boots, two down-jackets and 50 power-bars!
+Bear in mind that somebody will have to carry all that (and it won't be you), so it's usually appreciated if you refrain from bringing 3 pairs of hiking boots, two down-jackets and 50 power-bars!

 Very Essentials